bao7uo/target-redirector/README.md

 - https://github.com/bao7uo/burp-extender-api-kotlin/blob/master/README.md

-## Use
+## Usage

-This extension is quite intuitive.
+This extension is simple and intuitive.
 It will search ALL requests made by Burp or proxied by Burp for the hostname/IP specified in the left-hand textbox.
 If this hostname/IP is found, the extension will replace it with the hostname/IP specified in the right-hand textbox.
+Status updates are logged in the extension's stdout on Burp's Extender tab.

 ## TargetLockOn Roadmap